Our Visual Arts Instructors

 Get to know our visual arts instructors.
 We are all passionate about making a difference in the lives of the youth who step through our doors by providing a well-rounded arts education.

-School of Visual Arts Manager
+Visual Arts Instructor

 Teresa is one of our full-time arts teachers.
 She is originally from Ecuador and moved to Canada seven years ago.
 She obtained a Bachelor of Fine Arts from Emily Carr University of Arts and Design.
 In University, she developed her artistic practice in painting, drawing, sculpture, mixed media.
 She had developed a lot of interest in art history, anthropology, and teaching and since then, has taught creative classes to young students in multiple art studios and online.

 Art is a language that can flourish from an early age for Teresa.
 Her goal is to nourish the students’ confidence to investigate materials and contribute to their abilities to create independently.
 In her classes, the students improve their fine motor skills, observational and critical thinking skills.
 Their artworks explore materials, techniques, and the legacy of inspiring artists.
 Teresa’s teaching style goes hand in hand with friendly communication, evocative art, and supportive teaching.
 Captivating conversations about the process of creating and art history are part of every lesson!
 As a teacher Teresa is motivated by giving students the tools to be able to expand their creativity and to express it.